Amputation compensation claims are very serious medical negligence claims made by patients.

 As every amputation claim differs, the amount in General Damages and Special Damages changes for every compensation case.

-You make a compensation claim for amputation by following the correct steps.
+You could make a successful amputation compensation claim by following the correct steps.

 How much can I claim for the amputation negligence?